Helperbird/website/src/pages/help/how-to-use-a-reading-guide-on-any-website.md

 A Reading guide is a transparent ruler that can be used to help you read text.
 Helperbird allows you to use it on every website you visit.

-## How to use a Reading guide
+## How to turn on the Reading guide ruler

-- Open Helperbird on Chrome, Firefox or Edge
+**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.

+**Step 2:** The extension will open.
+Showing the quick actions and other features.

-- Scroll to the **Reading guide** card.
+**Step 3:** Scroll until you find the **Ruler** card.

+**Step 4:** Under the **Ruler** card, there is a **Style** feature.

+**Step 5:** Change the **Style** to **Reading guide**.

-- Toggle the on/off switch to **On**.
+**Step 5:** Toggle the on/off switch to **On**.

-- A ruler, will now appear on the page.
+**Step 6:** The Reading guide, will now appear on the page.

-- Thats it.
+**Step 7 (Optional):** To turn off the line focus, toggle the on/off switch to **Off**.

-## Features
+## Ruler features

-- Reading guide color
-- Reading guide size
-- Reading guide opacity
+### Follow cursor

+Follow cursor is a feature that allows the ruler to follow your cursor as you move it across the page.
+This feature is turned off by default.

+### Ruler color

+Ruler color is a feature that allows you to change the color of the ruler.
+The default color is black.

+### Ruler size

+Ruler size is a feature that allows you to change the size of the ruler.
+The default size is 100px.

+### Ruler position

+Ruler position is a feature that allows you to change the position of the ruler.
+The default position is top.

+### Ruler opacity

+Ruler opacity is a feature that allows you to change the opacity of the ruler.
+The default opacity is 100%.

+### Ruler Width

+Ruler Width is a feature that allows you to change the width of the ruler.
+The default width is 1px.

+### Ruler Styles

+- Dyslexia Ruler
+- Line focus
-- Reading guide Width
+- Reading guide

+## Video Tutorial

+- Coming soon.

+## Need more help?

+If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.